UMM-CSci-4453-Fall-2017/final-project-axxelerate/DESIGN.md

 --|---|---
-Vipul Sharma | 20 | Implement scraper to populate database Laverne Schrock | 20 | Implement frontend to query database Vipul Sharma | 30 | Design database tables and implement webserver for queries Laverne Schrock | 30 | Design database tables and implement webserver for queries
+Vipul Sharma | 20 | Implement scraper to populate database Laverne Schrock | 20 | Implement frontend to query database Both | 5 | Design REST interface to be provided by our webserver Both | 15 | Design and Document database tables.
+What indexing?
+How many tables?
+What columns? _What are the **sematics** of what we store?_
+Both | 10 | Implement the SQL queries in our webserver